 Amerisleep offers five different models varying in firmness; the firm collection includes their AS1 and AS2 models, their AS4 and AS5 complete their soft collection, and the AS3 is their true medium model.
 Each of their mattresses is designed for sleeping styles; the firmer mattresses recommended for stomach and back sleepers while softer mattresses are recommended for side and combination sleepers.
 What’s the Best Bed recommends Amerisleep’s AS3 model for restless sleepers.
 The AS3 model is a true medium level of firmness and provides great motion isolation, perfect for somebody who tosses and turns throughout the night.

-The Amerisleep AS3, like all Amerisleep mattresses, use Celliant® in their cover.
-Celliant® is FDA-determined to promote more restful sleep.
-Celliant® uses 13 thermo-reactive minerals to recycle your body heat and generate infrared light, improving local blood circulation, and helping you fall asleep faster and stay asleep.
+One really interesting feature of Amerisleep’s AS3, we like is that it uses Celliant® in the cover of the mattress itself.
+Celliant® is an advanced fabric that uses 13 thermo-reactive minerals to recycle your body heat and generate infrared light, improving local blood circulation, and helping you fall asleep faster and stay asleep.
+It’s actually determined by the FDA1 to promote more restful sleep.
+We think that’s pretty neat.

 The first layer is Bio-Pur® memory foam; designed with a large, open-cell structure; this layer is five times more breathable than standard memory foam.
 This layer works with the Celliant® cover to create a cool sleeping environment, eliminating the worries of overheating throughout the night.